 - a.
 Bottled and Vended Water

 - b.
 Certified Food Handlers

 - c.
 Certified Food Managers

 - d.
 Code Enforcement Officers

 - e.
 Contact Lens Dispensers

 - f.
 Dietitians

 - g.
 Dyslexia Therapists and Practitioners

-- Medical Physicists
+- h.
+Medical Physicists

-- Medical Radiologic Technologists
+- i.
+Medical Radiologic Technologists

 - j.
 Mold Assessors and Remediators

 - k.
 Opticians

 - 1. Offender Education Providers

 - m.
 Perfusionists

 - n.
 Personal Emergency Response Systems

 - o.
 Respiratory Care Practitioners

 - p.
 Bedding

 - q.
 Indoor Air Quality in State Buildings

 - r.
 Rendering

 - s.
 Tanning Bed Facilities

 This recommendation would remove from state law the title acts and enabling statutes for the 19 programs as well as any references to the licensure, certification, or registration of any of the professions or practices.
 However, any requirements or regulations pertaining to the work settings in which these practitioners operate would continue in effect.
 Individuals who have met the requirements of the appropriate national accrediting organization would maintain their national certificates and their ability to practice in most other states.
-Eliminating the regulation of these practices would not affect the practice of other practitioners whose profession may be regulated, nor would the recommendation require other regulated professionals to perform any work currently performed by participants in these 19 programs.
+Eliminating the regulated, nor would the recommendation require other regulated professionals to perform any work currently performed by participants in these 19 programs.